 You have your fair share of innocent romantic songs, sexy tunes, classy R&B tunes, those songs that you actually need to go over plenty of times to understand the lyrics (you’ll know who I am talking about when you read this article), as well as a couple of classic tracks and a lot of punchy basslines and Latin inspired songs.

-Regardless if you have a significant other or not, these songs will be perfect to take you to an alluring, classy, and warm soundscape in which your fantasies can go wild.
+Regardless of whether you have a significant other or not, these songs will be perfect to take you to an alluring, classy, and warm soundscape in which your fantasies can go wild.

 You can listen to the video version of this list (missing the bonus entries added to this article) in the video below.

 Once again, a Spotify playlist featuring these and more songs that fit the season can be found after this article.

 Make sure to check it out, follow it if you enjoy the picks, and…. who knows if your next favorite song is there?

 Some of the songs on it aren’t available natively (are my own purchases) however, as long as you have the same songs in your library, you’ll be ready to go.
 For those that can’t listen to some of the songs: the names and titles are there to help you out should you want to look for snippets on the web.

 Feel free as well to leave your suggestions in the comments below!

 I’ll make a list with your picks if we hit 10 suggestions (not all from the same person because I want to give the spotlight to different tastes from different readers).